-Located in Abu Dhabi, the UAE, the Abu Dhabi LNG liquefaction terminal is operated by ADNOC Gas.
-According to GlobalData, who tracks more than 1,100 active and developing LNG terminals worldwide, the terminal started operations in 1977 and is owned by Abu Dhabi National Oil, Mitsui, BP, and TotalEnergies.
+Located in Abu Dhabi, the UAE, the Abu Dhabi LNG liquefaction terminal is operated by ADNOC GAS.
+According to GlobalData, who tracks more than 1,100 active and developing LNG terminals worldwide, the terminal started operations in 1977 and is owned by Abu Dhabi National Oil, TotalEnergies, Shell, Mitsui, BP, and PTT Public.
 Buy the profile here.

 The Abu Dhabi LNG liquefaction terminal sources gas from the following fields - Abu Bukhoosh, Lower Zakum, and Umm Shaif

-With three trains, the Abu Dhabi terminal has an LNG production capacity of 6Mtpa (million tons per annum), which is expected to increase to 6.9Mtpa by 2030.
+With three trains, the Abu Dhabi terminal has an LNG production capacity of 6Mtpa (million tons per annum), which is expected to remain the same as 6Mtpa by 2030.

-Approximately 50% of the installed capacity is committed through long-term contracts, which amounts equates to 3Mtpa.
+Approximately 30% of the installed capacity is committed through long-term contracts, which amounts equates to 1.8Mtpa.

 For more details on the Abu Dhabi LNG liquefaction terminal, buy the profile here.